day8/re-frame-template/README.md

 lein new re-frame <project-name>
 ```

 > Troubleshooting note: for <project-name> don't use `cljs`.
-It will confuse the compiler and you will (later) see errors like `cljs.core.init is not a function`
+That name will confuse the compiler and you will (later) see errors like `cljs.core.init is not a function`

 ## Extras